 The farming process and strict bean testing are very important to minimize chemical exposure as well as environmental effects, however, it is only the beginning.
 The roasting process could have an even more critical role in the toxin levels of your coffee and is one we at Nutrition for Longevity take seriously.

 After deeming our beans specialty grade, we choose beans that meet our High Health Profile.
-This process involves testing beans for the highest antioxidant compounds, lowest in asparagines (a precursor to acrylamide which can cause health risks3), and the presence of mycotoxins.
+This process involves testing beans for the highest antioxidant compounds, lowest asparagines (a precursor to acrylamide which can cause health risks3), and presence of mycotoxins.

 Once we have our beans, we then create a roasting profile specific to that particular batch of coffee to maximize health benefits and minimize health risks.
 During roasting, the beans undergo a complex series of chemical reactions, during which both healthy compounds are created, and unhealthy compounds are destroyed.
 We analyze the results of different roast curves, comparing the time and temperature of the beans at different points of the roast, and which curve nets the most positive health attributes.